|7th Five Year Plan (Vol-2)||<<

 17.64 In some areas, the thrust could be to utilise efficiently the existing knowledge and capabilities, in the country to deal with short-term objectives.
 In others, it could involve the generation of know-how and technology which would be relevant for the Eighth Plan and beyond.
 These would be thrust areas where, without undue handicaps, it would be possible to work at international levels in the country.
 In the case of thrust areas that have end application potential, it will be necessary to define the total process and indicate where scientific endeavour ends and operationalisation begins.
 In these cases, manifested most clearly in sectors like health field-level tasks that are essential and necessary for any meaningful application will also have to be given high priority and encouraged.
 A large number of replicable demonstration projects, on an integrated basis, at the micro level, will have to be taken up.
 Only thus will the gap between available knowledge, and its application be closed.
 Thrust areas need not be only in the high technology areas.

-17.65 The information and communications sectors, and instrumentation, are all essential infrastructural elements for the total S&T plan; these will need to be included in the thrust areas.
+17.65 The information and communications sectors, and instrumentation, are all essential infrastructural elements for the total S and T plan; these will need to be included in the thrust areas.

 17.66 There is widespread concern regarding the quality and extent of the technology base in the country.
 Engineering education and research need significant support.
 It would be necessary to establish a mechanism which will enable funds from research stations regionally distributed, or created for sectors of industry in cooperation with industry.
 The mechanical and electronic engineering areas require immediate attention.
 There is need to establish a mechanism which will enable funds from Government as well as from industry, including the public and private sectors, to be received and used for engineering research.